Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Conclusions and Perspectives

 To ensure the bound preservation of both internal and boundary DoFs, we employ a sufficient convex BP parameter originally derived in \cite{Abgrall2024a} to blend the high- and low-order fluxes and residuals.
 To further enhance robustness in the presence of strong shocks, we introduce a problem-independent convex oscillation eliminating parameter based on a rotationally invariant damping term from \cite{Ding2025}.
 By taking the minimum of the BP and OE parameters, we obtain a unified convex BP OE blending parameter.
 Extensive numerical experiments, including smooth and discontinuous test cases and a range of models from scalar conservation laws to Euler systems of gas dynamics, demonstrate the stability and accuracy of our proposed method.

+Additionally, we have also provided the truncation error analysis to confirm the third-order accuracy as expected and observed from the numerical experiments.
+The study of other properties, such as entropy properties, error estimates, and superconvergence, similar to those of the \dg scheme, have not yet been done.
+Of course these are the next things on our to-do list.

-Future work will focus on alternative projector constructions, such as those based on arithmetic averaging, which lead to a central PAMPA scheme.
-However, preliminary numerical evidence (not shown here) indicates that the central PAMPA scheme may require additional stabilization.
+Other directions in our future work will focus on alternative projector constructions, such as those based on arithmetic averaging, which lead to a central \pampa scheme.
+However, preliminary numerical evidence (not shown here) indicates that the central \pampa scheme may require additional stabilization.
 Moreover, we aim to extend the framework to higher-order methods via higher-moment DoFs and to general polygonal meshes, following ideas sketched in \cite{Abgrall2025d}.